fabiofalopes/lexi/README.md

 ```

 - The script will prompt the LLM to generate diverse search queries for your research question.
+- It will determine a unique output folder name for the run (e.g., `outputs/your_query_slug_1`).
 - For each query, it will:
   - Search using Brave Search API.
-  - Scrape the top results using llm-reader (or Jina Reader/fallback).
+  - Scrape the top results using the configured method (defaulting to the Trafilatura/Readability combo via `llm-reader` mode).
   - Aggregate and synthesize answers using the Groq LLM.
-- All outputs are saved in a dedicated folder under `outputs/`, named after your research question.
+- All outputs are saved in the dedicated run folder under `outputs/`.

 ### Output Structure

-Each run creates a folder in `outputs/`:
+Each run creates a uniquely named folder in `outputs/`:

 ```
 outputs/
-  your_query_slug/
+  your_query_slug_N/             # N increments if the base slug exists
     final_answer.md                # Synthesized, reference-rich answer
     all_iteration_answers.md       # All per-step answers, search prompts, and URLs scraped_content/
-      *.md                        # LLM-friendly Markdown files for each scraped source
+      *.md                        # LLM-friendly Markdown file for each scraped source
+                                  # Includes header: Title, URL, Scraped Timestamp, Method
 ```

 ### Example